Team

 Double Diamond Process

-By following this process, I was able to:
+Through this process, I was able to:

 Unclear Instructions: Feedback from both stakeholders and users revealed difficulty in understanding the packet's content.